ralixjs/ralix/docs/PHILOSOPHY.md

 ## Structure

 Ralix aims to provide a basic structure to organize your JavaScript code.
-But gives you a lot of freedom, it just assumes a couple of directories and files.
+But gives you a lot of freedom, it just assumes a couple of directories and files, but you can create more to split your code, for example: `app/javascript/services/`, `app/javascript/validators/`, etc.

 There are two basic concepts: Router (Controllers) and Components.

 The Router tries to follow the idea of Rails Controllers.
-You should define an main controller (for example `ApplicationController.js`) and the other controllers inherits from it.
+You should define an main controller (for example `ApplicationController.js`) and the other controllers inherit from it.
 This way, if you define a method in the main controller, you will have access to this method in all pages or even override this method behavior on per page basis.

 The Router uses regular expressions to match the current location (url) with the defined controller.
 So you can have one controller to match different urls/pages: